NEONScience/NEON-Data-Skills/_posts/SPATIALDATA/2014-11-03-Working-With-Rasters-in-R-Python-GIS.md

 raster, we first need the bottom LEFT HAND (X,Y) coordinate of the raster.
-In the case of the UTM coordinate system which is in meters, to calculate the raster's extent, we can add the number of columns and rows to the X,Y corner location of the raster, multiplied by the resolution (the pixel size) of the raster.
+In the case of the UTM coordinate system which is in meters, to calculate the raster's extent, we can add the number of columns and rows to the X,Y corner coordinate location of the raster, multiplied by the resolution (the pixel size) of the raster.

 Let's explore that next.